prolane/samltoawsstskeys/README.md

 ## <a name="faq"></a>FAQ: Frequently Asked Question
 1. How long are the credentials valid?
 By default, the credentials are valid for 4 hours.
 This can be changed in the AWS IAM console or Extension settings.
+But it can't be more than MaxSessionDuration set for this role.

 ## <a name="todo"></a>TODO
 1. Migrate from [Manifest v2 to v3](https://blog.chromium.org/2020/12/manifest-v3-now-available-on-m88-beta.html)